jayllo-c/tp/docs/DeveloperGuide.md

 **Handling invalid CSV files**<br>

-Invalid files are handled by ImportCommand, with the help of ImportCommandParser and CsvUtil.
-ImportCommandParser will check if  is a CSV file.
+Invalid files are handled by `ImportCommand`, with the help of `ImportCommandParser` and `CsvUtil`. `ImportCommandParser` will check if  is a CSV file.
-CsvUtil will check if the CSV file is valid and will return a list of persons and an error report.
+`CsvUtil` will check if the CSV file is valid and will return a list of persons and an error report.
 The error report will be displayed to the user if there are any errors.

 Overall, the conditions checked are:
 - The file exists